eightyfive/fetch-run/README.md

   - Remembers refresh token as soon as it is available in Response
   - Refreshes access token if server responds with `401` status code (Unauthorized)
-  - Replays the previous faulty Request with the new fresh access token
+  - Replays the previous failed Request with the new/fresh access token

 ```js
 import createRefreshToken from "fetch-run/src/use/refresh-token";